- Environmental Initiatives

 Condominium Developments with Individual Solar Power Generation Systems

-ORIX Real Estate is making progress with condominium developments equipped with solar power generation systems for individual units.
-This is a type of system that allows all housing units in a condominium development to act as a power company and sell excess electricity produced by each unit through solar power generation to the power utility.
+The Individual Solar Power Generation Systems is a type of system that allows all housing units in a condominium development to act as a power company and sell excess electricity produced by each unit through solar power generation to the power utility.
 By selling excess power generated during the day, this type of residence reduces heating costs by approximately 50%* (compared with standard residences that use a combination of gas and electricity), and cuts CO2 emissions and promotes energy savings.
 Furthermore, each housing unit is also equipped with a monitor that makes it possible to determine at a glance the amount of electric power generated and consumed per day, leading to increased energy savings benefits through the "visualization" of energy usage.

 * ORIX Real Estate's calculation